reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAiDay_MLChatGPT.md

 Language models should be viewed as language calculators that process and generate text, rather than databases storing static information.

-## Promoting Groundedness and Coherence
+## Grounding data

-The importance of ensuring grounded and coherent responses from language models by bringing your own data.
-Techniques like content filtering on both input and output can help achieve this.
+The importance of ensuring grounded and coherent responses from language models by bringing your own data or asking for references.
+Seth showed how to prompt for references.

 ## Leveraging Vector Indexing with Azure Cognitive Search